Indian Polity / Judiciary

 dispute among the states, any dispute relating to the election of President and Vice President of India, etc. can directly be taken to the Supreme Court.

-- Though the powers and functions of Supreme Court of India are pervasive in nature, there exists certain limitations also.
+- Though the powers of Supreme Court of India are pervasive in nature, there exists certain limitations also.
 The following disputes are

 exempted from Original Jurisdiction of Supreme court even though these disputes are federal in nature.